-(IRWD, 2005 and Addenda), in addition to existing NTS Site 18 (Marshburn Retarding Basin).
-Of these 13 facilities, five drain into Marshburn Channel, one drains into Bee Canyon Channel, four drain into Agua Chinon, two drain into Borrego Canyon Channel, and one drains into Serrano Creek.
-These NTS facilities are designed to capture 80 percent of the average annual runoff from the developed areas of the Project Site, and to cleanse the captured water through the settlement of particles and direct infiltration in areas where the underlying strata is permeable.
+The water quality facilities are designed to capture 80 percent of the average annual runoff from the developed areas of the Project Site, and to cleanse the captured water through the settlement of particles and direct infiltration in areas where the underlying strata is permeable.
 In addition, these facilities are designed to capture and either evapotranspirate or treat summer dry-weather nuisance flows in order to reduce discharges to downstream receiving waters to the maximum extent practicable (MEP).

-The bioretention cell design met the applicable standard for MEP treatment of post-construction stormwater flows as defined by the Orange County Stormwater Program MS4 permit (Orange County MS4), since the facilities would promote on-site detention and infiltration, when feasible, of stormwater during rainfall events in a manner intended to mimic pre-development hydrologic conditions throughout the Project Site, as well as at points of discharge.
+The water quality facility designs meet the applicable standard for MEP treatment of post-construction stormwater flows as defined by the Orange County Stormwater Program MS4 permit (Orange County MS4), since the facilities would promote onsite detention and infiltration, when feasible, of stormwater during rainfall events in a manner intended to mimic pre-development hydrologic conditions throughout the Project Site, as well as at points of discharge.
 These combined elements will reduce geomorphic impacts associated with changes in flow, duration or volume of existing downstream watercourse hydrographs, known as watershed "hydromodification" (hydrograph modification).